BarbriSFCourseDetails

 The panel will review these and other key issues:

-• How should counsel draft and structure conservation easements to maximize benefits to the holder?
+• How should counsel draft and structure conservation easements to maximize public benefits, simplify easement administration, and avoid unnecessary conflict?

 • What are the challenges and state law implications of enforcing easements in perpetuity?

-• How can counsel advise clients on funding and benefiting from stewardship activities?
+• How can counsel advise clients on the requisite stewardship funding arrangements and effective stewardship practices?